-Identity politics threatens the DA’s grip on the Western Cape PA wins by-elections in George and may flip Saldanha Bay as identity politics threatens to end DA dominance in its Western Cape stronghold… by Zukile Majova February 16, 2026 Opinion·Politics 1
+Real Politics: Identity politics threatens DA’s Western Cape grip PA wins by-elections in George and may flip Saldanha Bay as identity politics threatens to end DA dominance in its Western Cape stronghold… by Zukile Majova February 16, 2026 Opinion·Politics 1

 Local polls, the GNU and Trump shocks: Politics in 2026 Local government elections, a DA electoral conference, the all-important annual budget and global headwinds.
 Here’s your political year ahead… by Shirley de Villiers January 12, 2026 Politics 1